eric-brechemier/lb_js_scalableApp/README.txt

   the modules in lb.base, a layer for cross-browser compatibility, are implementation specific and may vary from version to version.

+LEARN MORE

+  The framework has been presented at ParisJS #6, on April 27th, 2011.
+  You can find the slides of the presentation on GitHub [5] or watch the videos of the presentation [6][7] (in French).

 REFERENCES

   [1] Scalable JavaScript Application Architecture, by Nicholas Zakas